ralph-mcardell/sh-utils/doc/dict.md

-# Dict : a dictionary associative container for sh scripts
+# *dict* : a dictionary associative container for sh scripts

 While GNU *bash* has collection types - both arrays and associative maps - the simple POSIX standard shell language (a.k.a. *sh*) has none.

 The *dict* shell language library module provides an unordered associative map container type - or dictionary, dict for short.

 ## Requirements

-In addition to the POSIX Shell Command Langauge (Revision of IEEE Std 1003.1-2008 - as detailed at
-[The Open Group Shell Command Language page](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_25) - the following facilities are required:
+In addition to the POSIX Shell Command Langauge (Revision of IEEE Std 1003.1-2008 - as detailed at [The Open Group Shell Command Language page](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_25) - the following facilities are required:

 - `local` to declare variables local to function calls
 - `tr` utility to translate characters